artbrock/holochain_docs/App-Testing.md

     - scenario.myScenario.2
       - etc...

-- tests scenarios and roles may have any names, as long as the test files have the .json extension
+- test files and directories may may have any names, as long as the test files have the .json extension
 - singleNodeTests can be run with

+    ```
-    ```hc clone -force my_app my_app  && hc test my_app`
+    hc clone -force my_app my_app  && hc test my_app`
     ```

 ## Multi-node testing